 N.B.
 Commercially sponsored trials will be run through the NHS Trust JRO team via Model Agreements not JRO Contracts.

-The internal process for the SoECAT and OID in the Faculty of Medicine can be found by clicking on the Process Map for OID and SoECAT.pdf (212KB)
+The internal process for the OID and mNCA in the Faculty of Medicine can be found by clicking on the OID and mNCA Process Map (PDF)

 Contract Agreement or Offer Letter